RobbieEarle/al_da/README.md

 4. Output results from al_scrape to user
 5. If desired, send email alerts to network administration

-**NOTE: Currently in the process of making an installation script that will simplify the installation process.
-In the meantime the following steps can be followed to get al_scrape working for code review*

 # Installation

 ### Pre-requisites

-- Host machine should be running fresh Ubuntu 16.04.x Desktop install
+- Host machine should ideally be running fresh Ubuntu 16.04.x Desktop install.
+Other versions of Ubuntu should also work but have not been tested

 ### Download Al_da repo